Laura de Turczynowicz: Biography

 It was not long after her children were born that World War I broke out.
 Madame de Turczynowicz was a prisoner in her home to the Germans for eight months, during which time, one of her sons suffered from typhus.
-During this time, General Paul Von Hindenburg of the German army commandeered her home, which left them prisoners in their own home.
+During this time, General Paul von Hindenburg of the German army commandeered her home, which left them prisoners in their own home.
 Laura de Turczynowicz and her three children were later granted an American passport when she was recognized by a member of the embassy in Berlin.
 She travelled to Holland and on to America.
 She never discovered what happened to her husband and never returned to Poland.

-Once back in the United States, Madame Turczynowicz created the Polish Grey Samaritans, a group of women focused on training to aid those in war torn Poland and Lithuania.
+Once back in the United States, Madame Turczynowicz created the Polish Grey Samaritans (initially led by Martha Chickering), a group of women focused on training to aid those in war torn Poland and Lithuania.
 The women were Polish American and worked with the YWCA to train before being sent to communities in need of assistance in Poland.
 She traveled in the United States and Canada to address the public about the need for assistance with the Polish War Relief and the Russian Red Cross.
-Countess Laura de Gozdawa Turczynowicz also wrote a book describing her time in Poland during World War I. The work was titled When the Prussians Came to Poland, published in 1916, and it became a best-seller in America.
+Laura de Turczynowicz also wrote a book describing her time in Poland during World War I. The work was titled When the Prussians Came to Poland, published in 1916.

 Later in her career, Madame Turczynowicz returned to Toronto, Ontario, to direct for the Toronto Conservatory of Music, where she worked for two years before leaving in 1929.
 She moved on to Victoria, British Columbia, where she founded the Victoria Operatic Society in 1930, producing five operas.
 Finally, Laura de Turczynowicz lived and worked in Santa Monica, California, until her death in 1953.